hbroek/reken/documentation/developer-guide/chapter-3.md

 - `select`: For select elements.
 - And more...

-For input elements like checkboxes, radio buttons, and select elements, the `data-value` attribute provides seamless handling and binding.
+The `data-value` attribute provides seamless handling and binding for input elements like checkboxes, radio buttons, and select elements.

 ### 3.5.3 File Upload Handling

-Handling file uploads is made easy with the `data-value` attribute for file input fields.
+The `data-value` attribute for file input fields makes file uploads easy to handle.
 When you bind a JavaScript variable to a file input element, the variable contains the `File` object of the uploaded file.
 This object includes properties such as `name`, `size`, `lastModified`, `type`, and `data`.
-The `data` property contains the deserialized content of the file.
+The `data` property has the deserialized content of the file.

 You can even specify a transform function to handle non-JSON file formats.
 The transform function receives the uploaded text and the `File` object, allowing you to deserialize the file as needed.
 This feature is particularly valuable when working with XML, CSV, or other data formats.

-Handling user input with the `data-value` attribute simplifies the process of creating forms, collecting user data, and making web applications interactive.
+Handling user input with the `data-value` attribute simplifies creating forms, collecting user data, and making web applications interactive.

 ## 3.6 Working with REST APIs

 Interacting with RESTful APIs is a common task in web development.
-Reken streamlines this process with the `data-rest` attribute, enabling you to load data from REST endpoints and update your web page dynamically.
+Reken streamlines this process with the `data-rest` attribute, enabling you to dynamically load data from REST endpoints and update your web page.

 ### 3.6.1 Retrieving Data from REST Endpoints